CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/framework/configurations.md

 ## UI Supported Types

-AppEngine supports simple data types and collections for both job and plugin configurations.
+CompuTec AppEngine supports simple data types and collections for both job and plugin configurations.
 These types are easily managed through the administration panel, enabling streamlined configuration processes for administrators.

 ---
-By leveraging the plugin configuration capabilities of AppEngine, you can efficiently manage custom settings, extend functionality with additional configurations, and ensure robust handling of version updates through advanced configurations.
+By leveraging the plugin configuration capabilities of CompuTec AppEngine, you can efficiently manage custom settings, extend functionality with additional configurations, and ensure robust handling of version updates through advanced configurations.
 This structured approach empowers you to tailor plugins to meet your organization's needs while maintaining consistency and ease of use.